SOC-Saint/homelab-setup/windows11-setup/README.md

 - ISO: Win11_24H2_English_x64.iso
 - Network: NAT (default)

+Documentation:
-- Setup and configured my Win11 Vm for the first time.
+- Setup and configured a Win11 VM for the first time.
 Lots of settings that I don't understand yet but I'll learn, set most of them to default with the exceptions of increasing my allocated RAM.

 Next Steps:
 - Install Sysmon and logging configs